Tw1ddle/game-of-life/README.md

 ## How It Works
 The Game of Life is a cellular automaton invented by John Conway in 1970.
 The simulation takes place on a two-dimensional orthogonal grid of square cells, each of which can either be dead or alive.

-Every time the simulation is updated, each cell interacts with its eight neighboring cells according to these four rules:
+Each time the simulation is updated, every cell interacts with its eight neighboring cells according to these four rules:

 * Any live cell with fewer than two living neighbours dies (isolation).
 * Any cell with two or three living neighbours survives until the next generation (survival).